Setting up business in Ireland: A guide for British SMEs

-- Subsidiary company: This is a separate legal entity that can be controlled by the parent company and enables access to EU trading rights, grants and subsidies.
+- Subsidiary company: This is a separate legal entity that can be controlled by the parent company and enables access to EU trading rights, grants, and subsidies.
 A subsidiary mitigates risk.
 However, the parent company will still be financially liable for debts, while having limited control over cash flow.

 With the latter, you’ll still need to set up actual working premises in Ireland and appoint a company secretary.
 This can be an Irish resident or corporate body.

-Once you’ve made a decision, you’ll need to register the new company or subsidiary with Companies Registration Office (CRO).
+Once you’ve made a decision, you’ll need to register the new company or subsidiary with the Companies Registration Office (CRO).

 Business support available for new business in Ireland?

 If you decide to re-register your business and set up new headquarters, you could be eligible to receive business support from Enterprise Ireland.

 The €10m fund has been ring-fenced to attract startups and entrepreneurs from overseas.
 This initiative will provide advice and/or mentoring, networking opportunities, and potentially even capital.

 You can receive advice on everything from strategic business locations to searching for a new home.
 The latter also includes short-term accommodation services.

 Your startup may also be eligible for tax credits and/or relief for business investors.
 The Research and Development (R&D) Tax Credit Scheme enables you to credit certain outgoings against your R&D spend.
 Irish citizens who invest in your company may be eligible for tax relief under the Employment Investment and Incentive Scheme (EII).

 To qualify for Enterprise Ireland Support, you must be: